edibotopic/edibotopic-website/content/blog/thinking/2023-07-05-strange-food-pedagogy.md

 Conceptual and underspecified, its implementations apply to a broad class of particular cases.
 Mathematical operations like `sum` are similarly abstract.
-We can conceive of summing a collection of physical objects, summing a set of integers or a summing millilitres of liquid.
+We can conceive of _summing_ a collection of physical objects, _summing_ a set of integers or _summing_ millilitres of liquid.
 In a computer program, a simple algorithm would be employed to implement the concept of a`sum`.

 When teaching there is tendency to appeal first to concrete instances rather than directly engaging with an abstract concept.